 Xbox Series X performance

-While on paper that might seem like a lifetime, you’ll be surprised at how smooth the process is and how quickly you’ll be able to jump back into your favourite games right where you left them.
+While on paper that might seem like a lifetime, you’ll be surprised at how smooth the process is and how quickly you’ll be able to jump back into your favorite games right where you left them.

 Xbox Series controller